Skip to main content

 About The Program

-Program note: The Master of Science in Criminal Justice is not accepting applications at this time, instead we offer a 12 credit Focus Area of Study in Criminal Justice.
+Program note: The Master of Science in Criminal Justice is not accepting applications at this time; instead, we offer a 12 credit Focus Area of Study in Criminal Justice.

 While we presently do not offer our full Master of Science in Criminal Justice degree, the need to understand the criminal justice system, and how to transform it, has never been greater.
-The School of Law Enforcement and Criminal Justice now offers a 12 credit Focus Area of Study in Criminal Justice as part of the Master of Arts and Master of Science degrees in Individualized Studies.
+The School of Criminology and Criminal Justice now offers a 12 credit Focus Area of Study in Criminal Justice as part of the Master of Arts and Master of Science degrees in Individualized Studies.

 • CJS 625 Justice Transformation and Community Healing (4 credits).
 Offered fall semester